sumwale/lightspeed-spark/README.md

 # LightSpeed Spark

-Bunch of optimizations for Apache Spark to truly make it "lightspeed"
+Bunch of optimizations on top of Apache Spark to truly make it "lightspeed".
+Details forthcoming.